Spring Trips / Herring Spawn & Wildlife Extravaganza

 Netted herring being transfered to a holding pen for roe harvesting.

-Pacific Herring is also a commercially-fished resource.
-Historically, the herring were caught and rendered for their rich oil or reduced to make fish meal.
-More recently, uses for commercially-caught herring have included a limited food market, bait for other fisheries and food for zoo animals.
-The largest current commercial herring fishery is for the eggs, or roe, kazunoko which is a very expensive and cherished delicacy in Japan.
+Pacific Herring is also a commercially fished resource.
+Historically, the herring were caught and rendered for their rich oil, or reduced to make fish meal.
+More recently, uses for commercially caught herring have included a limited food market, bait for other fisheries, and food for captive animals.
+The largest current commercial herring fishery is for roe; the eggs are largely exported to Japan, where they are an expensive and cherished delicacy (called kazunoko).